List of gauge conversions

-This is a list of notable railway track gauge conversions, railway lines where the distance between a set of tracks is broadened or narrowed.
+This is a list of notable railway track gauge conversions, railway lines where the distance between the rails is broadened or narrowed.
 Conversions to broader gauge are generally to accommodate heavier loads or for wider cars, while conversions to narrower gauge tend to be for compatibility with other lines on a rail network.
 This list also contains instances of lines already prepared for conversion and those which are planned to be converted.